 One would not expect Eugene Istomin to be in charge of organizing major musical or political events.
-A first obvious obstacle was the lack of time and availability.
-It seemed almost impossible to manage important projects when you are almost always travelling around the world and giving more than a hundred concerts a year!
+The first most obvious obstacle was the lack of time and availability.
+It seemed almost impossible to manage important projects when you are constantly travelling around the world and giving more than a hundred concerts a year!
 Nor should we forget his prevalent passions for politics, reading, art, baseball… It was also a matter of temperament.
-Istomin was so quick to criticize the failures of the impresarios and organizers that one would not imagine he was willing to enter this family!
-He eventually did it and his new “colleagues,” who were doubtful about his abilities in their domain, had to admit that he was very efficient and successful.
+Istomin was so quick to criticize the failures of the impresarios and organizers that one could not imagine he would be so willing to enter this family!
+He eventually did, however, and his new “colleagues,” who were doubtful about his abilities in their domain, had to admit that he was very efficient and successful.
 Judson’s assistant, Ada Cooper, complimented him and maliciously added: “Now I feel you will have a little extra sympathy for the other side of the road, when the going seems a little bumpy”.